 Studying the Graduate Certificate in Acute Care Nursing with ACN will provide you with the principles required to meet the diverse needs of patients in the acute care setting, in order to improve your knowledge and skills for the provision and coordination of evidenced based patient centred care.
 The aim is to encourage professional and ethical understanding of clinical practice development for the improvement of patient outcomes.

-The focus of learning in this medical/surgical (generalist) stream is the nursing management of adults admitted to acute care settings with acute medical or surgical conditions is the focus of this course.
-Students analyse and apply their knowledge and problem-solving skills to clinical case scenarios based on commonly encountered medical-surgical problems.
+Understanding the nursing management of adults admitted to acute care settings with acute medical or surgical conditions is the focus of this course.
+Students analyse and apply their knowledge and problem-solving skills to clinical case scenarios based on commonly encountered acute care presentations.
 The units of study provide students with an opportunity to extend their ability to undertake increasingly complex nursing activities in a range of acute medical and surgical care settings.

 A Graduate Certificate in Acute Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for your patients and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.

 At successful completion of the course students should be able to:

 - demonstrate provision of competent interpersonal and clinical care to patients through the acquisition, application and communication of specialist knowledge and skills which reflect professional and ethico-legal integrity

 - identify, appraise and apply research evidence to inform nursing practice and develop professional responsibility and accountability commensurate with the specialist role

 - critically evaluate available knowledge in relation to complex situations to guide the assessment, planning, implementation and evaluation of evidence based nursing care

 - collaborate with the multidisciplinary team in provision of effective therapeutic relationships and continuity of care within the context of acute care nursing practice

 - consider strategies when caring for a culturally and linguistically diverse population and reflect on the health care team’s ability to meet the nursing and communication needs of the Aboriginal and Torres Strait Islander people

 - create an effective clinical learning environment through demonstrating mentorship and the propagation of specialised knowledge and technical skill